yvettetsai/Research-Bitcoin/README.md

 Bitcoin
 =======

-Python Script Used for Scripting Bitcoin Blocks
+python script used for scraping Bitcoin blocks information from blockexplorer.com